lasystuff/FNF-Evil-CokeEngine/README.md

 ### A fully layered sandbox system to aid in mod development
 <img src="_extra/docs/sandbox.png" width="150"/>

-### Others..
+### Others
 - Full-fledged modchart functions
     - Based on **FNF In The Galaxy** (Schmoovin) and **Andromeda Engine**
     ```lua
     modchart:set_percent("drunk", 100 , -1) -- you can do this thing and something lol check scenes/nodes/modchart folder on source
     ```
 - Highly optimized note rendering with implemented cue system and tiled sustained notes
-    - A pretty decent input system based from original research from Vanilla, FPS Plus, Psych, and Osu!Mania.
+- A pretty decent input system based from original research from Vanilla, FPS Plus, Psych, and Osu!Mania
+- An optional ~~overly~~ organized character debugger etc...

 ## Special Thanks
 - Forever Engine